mesteche/eslint-plugin-ternary/docs/rules/one-case-per-line.md

-# report when a pair of test + consequent are spread accross multiple lines (no-multiline-causality)
+# keep each pair of test + consequent on a separate line (one-case-per-line)

 Please describe the origin of the rule here.